odionikh/nf-practice/README.md

 This is my first attempt at building a Nextflow pipeline.

-This repo contains amrfinderplus and abricate (virulence finder).
+This repo contains amrfinderplus and abricate (virulence finder, plasmidfinder, MLST).

 # end